Kévin Bru: Rennes

-Ahead of the 2007–08 season, Bru were among four youngsters to watch by Stade Rennais Online.
-He also signed a contract extension, keeping him until 2011.
-However, he spent the first half of the season on the substitute bench in number of matches before being loaned out in January.
-Nevertheless, Bru did make an appearance for the side on 31 October 2007, where he started and played 64 minutes before substituted, in a 2–0 loss against Valenciennes in the round of 16 of Coupe de la Ligue.
+Ahead of the 2007–08 season, Bru was named as one of four youngsters to watch by Stade Rennais Online.
+He also signed a contract extension with the club, keeping him until 2011.
+It wasn't until on 31 October 2007 when Bru made his first appearance for Stade Rennais, starting a match and played 64 minutes before substituted, in a 2–0 loss against Valenciennes in the round of 16 of Coupe de la Ligue.
+However, he spent the first half of the season on the substitutes' bench in a number of matches before being loaned out in January.

-Ahead of the 2009–10 season, Bru was expected to be loaned out again, having been dropped from the first team training in the pre–season.
-However, he remained out of the first team and appeared once as an unused substitute, in a 2–1 win over Sochaux in the fourth round of Coupe de la Ligue.
-This led to him to leave the club to pursue first team football.

-Loan spells

 On 4 January 2008, Bru was loaned out to Châteauroux for the rest of the 2007–08 season.
-He made his Châteauroux debut, starting the whole game and played 77 minutes before being substituted, in a 2–1 loss against Nantes on 11 January 2008.
-Shortly after, his performance earned him January's Player of the Month by Châteauroux's supporters.
+He made his Châteauroux debut, starting the whole game and played 77 minutes before being substituted, in a 2–1 loss against Nantes on 11 January.
+He was named Player of the Month by the club's supporters.
 Bru went on to make 10 appearances for Châteauroux.

 Bru was loaned out again to Clermont for the rest of the 2008–09 season, along with teammate Lhadji Badiane.
-He made his debut for the club, where he came on as a substitute for Guillaume Loriot in the 23rd minute, in a 1–0 loss against Vannes in the opening game of the season.
-In his second appearance for Clermont, on 8 August 2008, Bru set up a goal for Badiane, who scored an equaliser, in a 2–2 draw against Brest.
-Since joining the club, Bru became a first team regular at Clermont, where he played in the midfield position.
-He then scored two goals between 9 January 2009 and 16 January 2009 against Bastia and Brest.
-Despite missing out several matches at Clermont, Bru went on to make 26 appearances and scoring once in all competitions.
+He made his debut for the club as a substitute for Guillaume Loriot in the 23rd minute, in a 1–0 loss against Vannes in the opening game of the season, and in his second appearance he set up a goal for Badiane in a 2–2 draw against Brest.
+Bru became a first team regular at Clermont, where he played in the midfield position.
+He then scored two goals on 9 and 16 January against Bastia and Brest.
+However, injuries restricted his appearances.
+Bru went on to make 26 appearances and scored once in all competitions.

+Ahead of the 2009–10 season, Bru was expected to be loaned out again, having been dropped from the first team training in the pre–season.
+This led to him to leave the club to pursue first team football.